White House blocks release of Biden’s special counsel interview audio, says GOP is being political

 Garland separately advised Biden in a letter made public Thursday that the audio falls within the scope of executive privilege, which protects a president’s ability to obtain candid counsel from his advisers without fear of immediate public disclosure and to protect confidential communications relating to official responsibilities.

+“There have been a series of unprecedented and frankly unfounded attacks on the Justice Department,” Garland told reporters.
+“This request, this effort to use contempt as a method of obtaining our sensitive law enforcement files is just most recent.”

-The lawmakers' needs, Garland wrote, "are plainly insufficient to outweigh the deleterious effects that the production of the recordings would have on the integrity and effectiveness of similar law enforcement investigations in the future."
+Garland said in his letter to Biden that lawmakers' efforts "are plainly insufficient to outweigh the deleterious effects that the production of the recordings would have on the integrity and effectiveness of similar law enforcement investigations in the future."

 The Justice Department also warned Congress that a contempt effort would create “unnecessary and unwarranted conflict," with Assistant Attorney General Carlos Uriarte saying: “It is the longstanding position of the executive branch held by administrations of both parties that an official who asserts the president's claim of executive privilege cannot be held in contempt of Congress.